 The tables below set out the volume of loans for which the Group has entered formal forbearance arrangements with customers as at 31 December 2012 and 31 December 2011.
-Interest only arrangements, reduced payment, both less than interest only and greater than interest only and payment moratorium are considered as temporary forbearance arrangements, while term extensions and arrears capitalisations are considered as permanent forbearance arrangements, detailed below is based on information captured after 1 January 2009.
+Interest only arrangements, reduced payment, both less than interest only and greater than interest only and payment moratorium are considered as temporary forbearance arrangements, while term extensions and arrears capitalisations are considered as permanent forbearance arrangements.
+Both temporary and permanent forbearance arrangements, detailed below is based on information captured after 1 January 2009.